-One of the interesting definitions that I saw in this patent involved what Microsoft referred to as an Entity Graph.
-As I started off this post with a quote from this section of the patent that called Microsoft’s Satori or Google’s Knowledge base or Facebook’s Semantic Graph to be Examples of entity graphs.
+One of the interesting definitions that I saw in this patent involved what Microsoft referred to as an Entity Graph as I started this post with a quote from this section of the patent called Microsoft’s Satori or Google’s Knowledgebase, or Facebook’s Semantic Graph to be Examples of entity graphs.
 So what is an “entity graph”?

 Alias Entity Information

 Regarding the term “entity,” an entity corresponds to a specific, identifiable thing in a corpus of things/entities.
-An entity may be an abstract concept or tangible item including, by way of illustration and not limitation: a person, a place, a group, an organization, a cause, a company, an activity, an event or occurrence, and the like.
+An entity may be an abstract concept or tangible item, including illustration and not limitation: a person, a place, a group, an organization, a cause, a company, an activity, an event or occurrence, and the like.
 An entity can be specifically and uniquely identified or distinguished among the corpus of entities.
 While an entity may be specifically and uniquely identified among the corpus of entities, an entity may be referenced by any number of aliases.
-For example, and entity for the company “Microsoft Corporation” may be referenced by the aliases “Microsoft Corporation,” “Microsoft Corp.,” “Microsoft,” and “MSFT.”
+For example, an entity for the company “Microsoft Corporation” may be referenced by the aliases “Microsoft Corporation,” “Microsoft Corp.,” “Microsoft,” and “MSFT.”
 An entity may be an atomic unit or comprised of sub-components, each sub-component being an entity.
-For example, “Microsoft Corporation” is comprised of many divisions and provides numerous products and services, each of which is an entity.
+For example, “Microsoft Corporation” comprises many divisions and provides numerous products and services, each of which is an entity.
 An entity may also be assigned a globally unique identifier (also referred to as a GUID), the GUID being unique within the corpus of entities.

-We are then told that an Entity Graph is connected by edges to other entities that are related in some what to each other.
-For instance the entity node for Microsoft has connections or edges leading to other entities such as “Xbox, Windows, Bing, Excel, and the like, indicating that these other entities are “products of Microsoft Corporation, with the products of being at least one relationship between Microsoft Corporation and the other entities.
-Of course, the entity/node for Microsoft Corporation may have additional edges to people, with the connection type corresponding to company executives, such as Bill Gates and/or Steve Ballmer.”
+We are then told that edges connect an Entity Graph to other entities that are related somewhat to each other.
+For instance, the entity node for Microsoft has connections or edges leading to other entities such as “Xbox, Windows, Bing, Excel, and the like, indicating that these other entities are “products of Microsoft Corporation, with the products of being at least one relationship between Microsoft Corporation and the other entities.
+In addition, of course, the entity/node for Microsoft Corporation may have additional edges to people, with the connection type corresponding to company executives, such as Bill Gates and/or Steve Ballmer.”

-Microsoft is also connected to entities such as “the computer hardware industry” and “The computer software industry.”
+Microsoft is also connected to “the computer hardware industry” and “The computer software industry.”
 It’s these kinds of connections between entities that make it an entity graph.

-Yes this fits the Google statement about its knowledge graph being made up of “things, not strings”, but that doesn’t define them as “related entities” in quite the same way as this patent does.
+Yes, this fits the Google statement about its knowledge graph is made up of “things, not strings,” but that doesn’t define them as “related entities” in quite the same way as this patent does.

-Another aspect of entities that we need to keep in mind is that entities can be associated with a number of categories.
+Another aspect of entities that we need to keep in mind is that entities can be associated with several categories.
 These categories are typically another entity in the entity graph.
 For example, Microsoft can be seen as fitting into the following categories:

 - Software Provider,